KosinskiLab/mosaic/docs/tutorial/installation.rst

 .. include:: ../substitutions.rst

 Installation
 ------------

 .. _installation-section:

-This section provides instructions on how to install |project|.
 We recommend creating an installation enviroment for a clean and isolated setup.
 Available options for different use cases are outlined in the tabs below.

 .. tab-set::